-Ta dah!
-May I present this exclusive unveiling, the documented proof of a recent class project: my first-ever Salad Garden.
-I proudly reveal a tender Butter Crunch lettuce and a fascinating meslcun blend.
+Joy upon Joy!
+May I present this exclusive unveiling and documented proof of a recent class project: my first-ever Salad Garden.
+I’m so proud of tender Butter Crunch lettuce and gloriously beautiful meslcun blend.

-As the summer unfolds and various produce develops and matures, I suspect future blogs will likely bear witness and feature other members of my charming garden community.
+As the summer continues to unfold and various produce develops and matures, I suspect future blogs will bear witness and feature other members of my charming garden community.

 I am still very new to the garden realm and thoroughly enjoy fussing over my charges – I actually look forward to the weeding and watering routine!
 I still haven’t gotten over the newness of having a salad conveniently planted right outside my back door – ready and waiting for me to pluck each lovely leaf at its prime.
 Now, I spend considerable time conjuring up new salads that will take advantage of my latest harvest.